pippinbarr/cart253-2020/modules/04/loops.md

   // Our variable x tracks where to draw the next caterpillar piece let x = caterpillar.x;

+  // Draw the first ellipse
   ellipse(x, caterpillar.y, caterpillar.segmentSize);
   x = x + 40;

+  // Draw the second ellipse
   ellipse(x, caterpillar.y, caterpillar.segmentSize);
   x = x + 40;

+  // Draw the third ellipse
   ellipse(x, caterpillar.y, caterpillar.segmentSize);
   x = x + 40;

+  // Draw the final ellipse
   ellipse(x, caterpillar.y, caterpillar.segmentSize);
 }
 ```

 Now __that__ is repetitive!
 The lines of code that draw an ellipse and then increase `x` are __exactly the same__, over and over again!

-We could just keep pasting those two lines in to get more segments as needed, but something is wrong here...
+We could just keep pasting those two lines in to get more segments as needed, but __something is wrong__ here...

 ---